 Below what Plinius the Elder wrote about the Chauci, about the terp culture of the Wadden Sea.

 “We have discussed that at least in the east there are several peoples along the coast of the ocean who have to live without trees and shrubs.
-And we have also seen such peoples in the north, namely the Chauci, both the Great Chauci and the Smaller Chauci.
+And we have also seen such peoples in the north, namely the Chauci, both the Greater Chauci and the Smaller Chauci.
 Twice a day over an immeasurable distance the ocean comes up with enormous amounts of water, and covers an area eternally disputed by nature, and of which it is unclear whether it belongs to the mainland or is part of the sea.

 There, this poor people occupy high dwelling mounds or dams that they single-handedly have raised to the highest water level they experienced.
 With their huts they have built on it, they look like sailors when water covers the surrounding land.
 But they look like shipwrecked when the water has withdrawn, and they hunt around their huts for fish that flee with the sea.

 They cannot keep cattle and feed on milk like neighboring peoples.
-And, because no scrub grows in the wider area, it is impossible for them to fight with wild animals.
+And, because no scrub grows in the wider area, it is impossible for them to fight with [hunt for] wild animals.
 From reed and bulrush, they weave rope to tie fishing nets.
 They collect mire by hand that they let it dry through the wind, more than through the sun.
 With this peat they heat their food and their bodies churned by the northern wind.
 They only drink rainwater, which they keep in pits at the entrances of their house.